Curricular Practical Training (CPT) for F-1 Students

 • Detailed training description from your company/employer meeting all criteria outlined below

-• Print out of your unofficial transcript from Wolverine Access showing CPT course enrollment
+• Your unofficial transcript from Wolverine Access showing CPT course enrollment

 Please ensure all documents are complete- the IC will not accept invalid or incomplete CPT applications.